absmach/supermq-docs/docs/kubernetes.md

 ### Additional Steps to Configure Ingress Controller

-To send MQTT messages to your host on ports `1883` and `8883` some additional steps are required in configuring NGINX Ingress Controller.
+To allow your host to send MQTT messages on ports `1883` and `8883`, you need to configure the NGINX Ingress Controller with some additional steps.

+#### Step 1: Configure TCP and UDP Services

-NGINX Ingress Controller uses ConfigMap to expose TCP and UDP services.
-That ConfigMaps are included in helm chart in [ingress.yaml][ingress-yaml] file assuming that location of ConfigMaps should be `ingress-nginx/tcp-services` and `ingress-nginx/udp-services`.
-These locations was set with `--tcp-services-configmap` and `--udp-services-configmap` flags and you can check it in deployment of Ingress Controller or add it there in [args section for nginx-ingress-controller][ingress-controller-args] if it's not already specified.
+The NGINX Ingress Controller uses ConfigMaps to expose TCP and UDP services.
+The necessary ConfigMaps are included in the Helm chart in the [ingress.yaml][ingress-yaml] file assuming that location of ConfigMaps should be `ingress-nginx/tcp-services` and `ingress-nginx/udp-services`.
+These locations are set with `--tcp-services-configmap` and `--udp-services-configmap` flags and you can check it in deployment of Ingress Controller or add it there in [args section for nginx-ingress-controller][ingress-controller-args] if it's not already specified.
 This is explained in [NGINX Ingress documentation][ingress-controller-tcp-udp]

+#### Step 2: Expose the Required Ports in the Ingress Service

-Also, these three ports need to be exposed in the Service defined for the Ingress.
-You can do that with command that edit your service:
+You need to expose the MQTT ports (`1883` for unencrypted and `8883` for encrypted messages) and the CoAP port (`5683` for UDP) in the NGINX Ingress Controller service.
+You can do that with the follwoing command that edits your service:

 `kubectl edit svc -n ingress-nginx nginx-ingress-ingress-nginx-controller`